7 nights starting from

 Day 4: Full day to the Karpas Peninsula.

 Today we travel eastwards to the Karpas Peninsula, stopping at the historic site of Ayios Philon, with some interesting plants to be seen near the ruins.
 We also stop to examine the dunes and orchid-rich scrub at Ronnas Bay.
-After lunch (included) we visit the ruins of Ayia Trias at Sipahi, with some fine mosaics and a colony of Salvia hierosolymitana, a west Asian sage.
+After lunch (included) we have further botanical stops on the return journey to the hotel.

 Day 5: Full day to the Palace of Vouni and Akdeniz.

 Today we travel west through the main citrus-growing area to the Persian Palace of Vouni (5th century BC) for flower hunting and a picnic lunch (included).
 On the outward journey we make a detour (if the track is passable) to see the ancient olive trees at Kalkanli.
 Visit the fixed dunes at Akdeniz before a final stop to examine some orchidaceous pine forest.
 This evening dinner (included) is at a local restaurant.